-We understand our liabilities as our debts.
+We see our liabilities as our debts.
 However, this is not a simple equation that can be easily applied here.
-The actual definition of debt is “a negative equity”, which means you shouldn’t be assuming your liability is a negative thing in the first place.
+The actual definition of debt is “negative equity,” which means you shouldn’t assume your liability is a negative thing in the first place.

 Just because you have a liability doesn’t mean you’re in debt.

 After you assess all of your liabilities, there should be a paying-off strategy in place.
-This means that you shouldn’t be prioritizing debt payment above everything else, as there might be higher debts to pay off – leaving you with money and opportunity loss.
+This means you shouldn’t prioritize multiple debt payments above everything else, as there might be higher debts to pay off, leaving you with money and opportunity losses.

 On the other hand, if your long-term goal is to build time and money freedom, you might want to create as much cash flow as possible while keeping healthy savings and paying off the debts gradually.

 Is Velocity Banking For Me?